Last Updated on September 15, 2022

 Remember that apple sauce recipe from Monday?
-Well I hope you saved your peels and cores because now it’s time to make some vinegar!
+Well I hope you saved your peels and cores because now it’s time to make some homemade apple cider vinegar!

 Yes, you can actually make vinegar.
 I know it sounds wild, but it’s honestly a piece of (apple) cake!

-I’ve been making my own apple cider vinegar for almost three years now, and it’s SO easy.
+I’ve been making my own apple cider vinegar for over five years now.
+It’s SO easy, and SO cheap.
 There are a few different ways that you can do it.
 You can use a whole apple that’s been chopped and chunked or you can use the peels and cores!